mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Content Signing

-The `signature` field in an MLSPlaintext object is computed using the signing private key corresponding to the credential at the leaf in the tree indicated by the sender field.
-The signature covers the plaintext metadata and message content, which is all of MLSPlaintext except for the `signature` field.
-The signature also covers the GroupContext for the current epoch, so that signatures are specific to a given group and epoch.
+The `signature` field in an MLSPlaintext object authenticates the sender of the MLSPlaintext message.
+The input to the signature is an MLSPlaintextTBS structure, which encodes the content and metadata of the message as well a context for the signature that associates to the group messages sent within the group.

+In cases where the sender is a member of the group, the context contains the GroupContext for the current epoch and a "membership token" that authenticates that the sender is a member of the group.
+As a result, for messages sent within a group, the signature authenticates not only the member's individual identity, but also their membership in the group.

 ~~~~~
 struct {